 This Is Typically How It Works

-You download a hot new app that you heard about while using social media, reading an online article, or through a friend.
+You download a hot new app that you heard about while using social media, reading an online article, through a person on a dating app such as Tinder, Hinge, and Bumble, or through a friend.
 If you’re like most people, you chose the app as it was low cost or free.
 The risk seemed low especially since you downloaded it securely through the App Store or Google Play.
 For secure login, you may even have synced the app with your Facebook account.

 Perhaps you used a jailbroken device but made sure to research user comments about the app, before proceeding.
 However, even if you routinely follow the above steps, there are still inherent data dangers and privacy concerns associated with apps.
 While it is (generally) safer using an app than it is to access sites through the open web, you still need to be aware of the following: